keithasaurus/koda-validate/README.md

             return Invalid(["expected a float"])

 ```
-Here we allow for a single predicate to be specified.
-If it is specified, we'll check it _after_ we've verified the type of the value.
+If `predicate` is specified, we'll check it _after_ we've verified the type of the value.

 `Predicate`s are meant to validate the _value_ of a known type -- as opposed to validating at the type-level (that's what the `Validator` does).
 For example, this is how you might write and use a `Predicate` to validate a range of values: